opentelekomcloud-infra/customer-service-monitoring/CONTRIBUTING.md

     **Please note that PR can be merged only if all discussions are solved and it has at least 1 approval**
 6. If you need to change something after creating merge request — just push new commits to your branch — pull request will be updated accordingly (approvals will be reset)
+7. *For person merging*: branch is to be removed after merge.
+Merge should be made with **squash commits** option